-People with disabilities face many kinds of barriers on a daily basis.
+People with disabilities may encounter many kinds of barriers on a daily basis.
 These can be physical, attitudinal or systemic.
 There is a positive obligation on employers to identify and remove barriers in the workplace.

 The duty to accommodate requires employers to proactively identify and eliminate rules, policies, practices and standards that have a discriminatory impact.
 Accommodation means reviewing and revising the rule, policy, practice or standard to incorporate alternative arrangements that eliminate discriminatory barriers.
 As well, the employers are required to accommodate individual requests by doing the following: